vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

   * Schema-mount allows mounting a data model at a specified location of another (parent) schema.
 The main difference with importing the YANG modules is that they don't have to be prepared for mounting; any existing modules such as "ietf-twamp" can be mounted without any modifications.

 As an exmaple, we will use {{!RFC8913}}, which defines a YANG data model for TWAMP, to illustrate how device models could be used.

+# Considerations

+## Conflict Resolution and Reporting Among Scheduled OAM Tasks

+When multiple OAM tasks are scheduled to run concurrently or overlap in time, conflicts may arise due to resource contention or operational constraints.
+This document leverages the scheduling status groupings defined in the common schedule YANG module (see [RFC XXXX: A Common YANG Data Model for Scheduling]) to detect and report such conflicts.

+The YANG models defined in this document (both for unitary and sequence tests) uses the `unitary-test-status` and `test-sequence-status` grouping to indicate the current scheduling state of each OAM task.
+If a conflict is detected (e.g., two tests require exclusive access to the same resource at the same time), the `unitary-test-status` and `test-sequence-status` leaf will reflect this by reporting a value such as `error`, reporting the conflict.

+Operators and management systems SHOULD monitor the scheduling status of OAM tasks and take appropriate action if a conflict is reported.
+The resolution of conflicts (e.g., rescheduling, prioritization, or cancellation) is implementation-dependent, but MUST be clearly reported via the YANG model status leaves.

+When a new `unitary-test` or `test-sequence` are scheduled, he request MAY be rejected depending on the server's capability to evaluate the scheduling impact and detect conflicts prior to execution.

+## Coverage of Input Parameters and Output Results

+The YANG models defined in this document are designed to schedule OAM tests at a network-wide level.
+The input parameters required to configure and execute specific OAM functions (such as test type, target, and configuration options) are referenced or reused from the existing device-level OAM YANG models (e.g., {{!RFC8531}}, {{!RFC8532}}, {{!RFC8533}}, {{!RFC8913}}).
+This approach avoids duplication and ensures consistency with established models.

+Similarly, the output results of OAM tests—such as test status, performance metrics, and diagnostic information—are expected to be reported using the mechanisms and data nodes defined in those foundational YANG modules.
+The scheduling models in this document provide references to these results and enable their collection and correlation across multiple tests and devices, but do not redefine the detailed input/output parameters of each OAM function.

+In summary, this document focuses on the scheduling, coordination, and status tracking of OAM tests, while relying on existing YANG models for the detailed specification of test parameters and results.

 # Security Considerations